ysteven13/CS400-X-Team-48/proposal.md

 ...

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.
+The user will type in a textbox and word suggestions will appear beneath it.
+The user will be able to click on the word to select it.
+For a rough idea of the user interface, see Figure 1.

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.